brshallo/r4ds_solutions/docs/25-many-models.md

     ## 15     8  0.99  19.1
     ```

-    * see [quantile example] for related method that captures names of quantiles (rather than requiring th user to manually input a vector of probabilities)
+    * see [list(quantile()) examples] for related method that captures names of quantiles (rather than requiring th user to manually input a vector of probabilities)

 1. What does this code do?
 Why might it be useful?